 You can still plant Anubias in substrate if you want to.
 Just make sure that the rhizome is out of the substrate when planting it.
 If your anubias has long roots you can easily push the roots down in the substrate leaving the rhizome out.
 The plant will then grow longer roots to hold itself tighter.

-Sometimes plants might come with few to no roots which make it hard to plant them in the substrate.
-If your plant has fewer or short roots and you still want to plant it in the substrate by attaching it to a small rock using super glue gel and then place the rock in the substrate.
+Sometimes plants might come with few to no roots which makes it hard to plant them in the substrate.
+If your plant has fewer or shorter roots and you still want to plant it in the substrate attach it to a small rock using super glue gel and then place the rock in the substrate.

 With enough nutrition, the new cutting will continue to grow and produce more leaves.